Nasdaq/NasdaqCloudDataService-SDK-Python/README.md

 # Items To Note

 * Connecting to the API requires credentials, which are provided by the Nasdaq Data Operations team during an on-boarding process
-* This sample code only connects to one topic (NLSCTA); during on-boarding process, you will receive a topic list that you're entitled to.
+* This sample code only connects to one topic (NLSPLUS-CTA-V4); during on-boarding process, you will receive a topic list that you're entitled to.
 * See https://github.com/Nasdaq/NasdaqCloudDataService-SDK-Java for our officially support Java-based SDK.